 At our latest meeting, a diversity of speeches helped to create a very enjoyable evening both for our members and our guests.

 Although technically Irina Antonenko’s speech was her second one, she decided to move to the new Pathway education program, and she delivered her “icebreaker” entitled “It gets worse?”, from the “Motivational Strategies” path.
 She illustrated how the road to become an adult is difficult.
-After finishing her studies in maths, she had to start living in the real world and look for a job, even though she had no idea what she could have done.
-Whenever she mentioned her mathematical studies, everybody reassured her she wouldn’t have had any problems in finding something.
-She received an offer to work as legal secretary: this task, set in a fast-paced environment, revealed to be very demanding because of the legal side of the job, because she had to speak in a language – Russian –she isn’t very fluent, and because she had to regularly work more than the regular 8 hours a day.
-She decided to leave and took the occasion saying she was going to move to Edinburgh.
+After finishing her studies in maths, she started looking for a job, and she received an offer to work as legal secretary: this task, set in a fast-paced environment, revealed to be very formative, also because of the numerous tasks she had to regularly manage.
+After that, she was ready for her next move: to relocate to Edinburgh.

 Omar Martini has delivered his fourth speech, in the Competent Communication Manual, entitled “The road of life is paved with stories”.
 He talked about his passion for reading and stories, and how they had always been a part of him.
 He began quoting an episode of his childhood where probably everything started, then he continued to talk about his habit to regularly visit bookshops, something he has done in every city where he lived, and how all this helped him broaden his interests and choose the University he attended.